Updated June 11, 2024

 At bootcamp, I was sure I’d be an outsider among “real professionals,” but I was wrong.
 From teachers to team leaders, artists to engineers, project managers to facilitators, visual thinking bootcamps attract a wide array of people.
 In my group alone were folks from across the country, as well as from Canada and Spain, all there to learn how visual thinking could make their workplaces and worlds better:

-• psychologist from Edmonton who uses visual thinking in her own workshops to get conversations flowing.
+- A psychologist from Edmonton who uses visual thinking in her own workshops to get conversations flowing.

-• municipal group facilitator who uses visual thinking to get people unstuck and move them past challenges.
+- A municipal group facilitator who uses visual thinking to get people unstuck and move them past challenges.

-• website development project manager who uses visual thinking to clarify intangible or nebulous ideas.
+- A website development project manager who uses visual thinking to clarify intangible or nebulous ideas.

-• An engineer from Louisville who wants to use visual thinking to bridge gaps between her multinational company’s teams to streamline operations.
+- An engineer from Louisville who wants to use visual thinking to bridge gaps between her multinational company’s teams to streamline operations.

-• risk manager looking for a way to simplify and present complex risk management concepts.
+- A risk manager looking for a way to simplify and present complex risk management concepts.

-Interested in giving visual thinking a try?
+Interested in learning visual thinking with your team?